monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 * check the Apache error logs for database related problems.
 This can also be caused by a PHP library (for example Doctrine).
 In this case launch again the update script (*scripts/update-all.sh*) then delete the cache of MONARC.

+## Is it possible for a back office administrator to change the administrator user of a MONARC instance?

+The answer is no. This is a design choice that has been made for security reason.
+An administrator of the back office is only able to create and delete MONARC instances (clients) on a MONARC server.
+The administrator has no access to the MONARC instances.

+A minimum of one administrator per MONARC instance is recommended.
+The management of users on a MONARC instance is the responsibility of the administrator of the instance.
+The administrator of the back office should not be responsible of this.